VRConservation/geosp/chapters/03_gee.md

 Map.addLayer(dataset, visualization, "Aboveground biomass carbon");
 ```

-Clicking Run in the upper right of the interface will give you a basic map of aboveground biomass ({numref}`abg`)
+Clicking Run in the upper right of the interface will give you a basic map of aboveground biomass ({numref}`abg`).

 ```{figure} /figures/gee/abg.png
 :height: 500px